JasminSpinetto/The-Fisher-Kolmogorov-equation-for-neurodegenerative-diseases/README.md

-Of course.
-You are absolutely right to want a final, clean `README.md` that reflects the complete, robust, and automated workflow you have built.

-Here is the definitive, updated `README.md`.
-It is clean, accurate, and provides clear instructions for the entire project as it currently stands.

----

 # Neurodegenerative Disease Simulation

 This project provides a C++ implementation of the reaction-diffusion model for neurodegenerative diseases presented in Weickenmeier et al. (2019), "A physics-based model explains the prion-like features of neurodegeneration...".